cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 ### Create Cluster Process
-1. Complete bootstrapping a Cloudify Manager.
+1. Complete installing a Cloudify Manager.
-2. Run `cluster start` on the bootstrapped Manager to designate this Cloudify Manager instance as the active Manager.
+2. Run `cluster start` on the installed Manager to designate this Cloudify Manager instance as the active Manager.
 3. Run `cluster join` on two other clean Cloudify Manager instances.
 4. (Optional) To remove a Cloudify Manager from the cluster, run `cfy cluster nodes remove <node-id>`.